yibo-geomatique/dashboard/README.md

 - Data : description of data sources (aka data products, data series) relevant to the dashboard, description of specific datasets.
 - Maps : visual display (image files) of maps that will compose the patchwork and associated description
 - Processes : description of the processes that lead to the maps (extracting datasets from the sources, processing them, rendering) and that can be reproduced

-These folders Concepts, Data, Maps and Processes follow the same structure :
+All these folders (Concepts, Data, Maps and Processes) follow the same structure :
-- CategoryOfThings.md (eg: Concepts.md, Datasets.md, Datasources.md, ...) : files that contain a register of CategoryOfThings used in the dashboard as well as a naming policy and description template for specific things belonging to this category (at the end of the file).
-The description of an item (eg: of the concept Suburb) can be either enclosed in the register or be detailed in a separate file in the same folder (see below).
+- a register file (eg: Concepts.md, Datasets.md, Datasources.md, ...) that contains as well a naming policy and description template for specific things belonging to this category (at the end of the file), and possibly the description of registered item embedded in the file.
-- SpecificThing.md (eg: Densification.md) : description of a specific item
+- specific files or folders, named after the identifier of a specific item in the register and used to describe more in detail this item.

 The folder Website contains the different files of the dashboard Website, including css, html.
 These pages can be either produced through ad hoc methods are generated automatically based on the dashboard ressources (in folders Concepts, Data, Maps and Processes).
-Questions and answers are ultimately documented there as they are intended to be shared outside the project.

 More information on SUBDENSE project : https://bbv.raumplanung.tu-dortmund.de/research/projects/subdense/